AaronSMathew/todo-list/README.md

-Sure!
-Here's an example of a README file for a TodoList React app:

-markdown
-Copy code
 # TodoList React App

 This is a simple TodoList app built using React.
 It allows you to create, read, update, and delete tasks in a todo list.